AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 1. Wait at least an hour for the data to be indexed and synchronized.
 Then, use the [GraphQL playground](https://devdocs.magento.com/live-search/graphql-support.html) with the default query to verify the following:

-   * The product count returned is close to what you expect for the store view
+   * The returned product count is close to what you expect for the store view.
-   * Facet(s) are returned
+   * Facet(s) are returned.

 1. Run the following commands to disable [!DNL Elasticsearch] modules, enable [!DNL Live Search] modules, and run `setup`: